canmom/canmom.github.io/fiction/summoning.md

 You spluttered a protest.
 "To say such things, when you alone would shame the highest seraphim!"
 You had not yet seen an angel, but you could not fathom them being half as beautiful as this actor boy.
 Nor as well-spoken.

-Looking back, it was scarcely a surprise that he should have kissed you then.
+Looking back, it was scarcely a surprise that he should have kissed you.
 But you had not such wit, back then.
 Still, you had enough sense to kiss him back; his lips were surprisingly soft (not that you had much to compare them to), and you held there as the kiss stole your breath and sent shivers out to your fingers.

+"Well!" said he, when you finally pulled apart.
+"For certain, you are not like other wizards."
+For some reason this made you far more proud than any praise your Master had bestowed.

+You found yourself babbling.
+"The Master says that magic is a man's power.
+The power of the penis, which is the most sacred flesh.
+Defile yourself as a man, like the ancient eunuchs, and the demons will laugh in your face, for they know you belong to them already."
+These were forbidden secrets, but you would tell anything to this boy.
+In any case, he just nodded, as if this was no news to him.

+"Such seems to be the belief among wizards."
+But not, you realised, you.
+He raised an eyebrow, letting you figure it out.

+"I think..." you said.
+"I think I don't agree with that belief very much."

+"Is that so?"
+He smiles and tilts his head and you would like to kiss him again, very badly.

+"I think the demons probably don't care half so much as my Master does.
+And I am coming to feel my Master is not the most reliable teacher."
+As it should turn out, only one of those statements was true.
+But let's not get ahead of ourselves.

+Your lovely actor nodded.
+"Well, you are wiser than most wizards then." he says.
+"But suppose I am not convinced of all these airy theories..."

+A terrible spirit took you then---one which would set your fate.
+"Are you proposing..." you said, as coyly as you could manage, "that we put them to the test?"